-This bed’s round shape is great for most cats who prefer to curl up into a ball.
+This best senior cat bed’s round shape is great for most cats that prefer to curl up into a ball.
 The company is not as specific with its materials, however.
 We do know that the exterior cover of the bed is made from a high-quality plush fabric.
 The interior is stuffed with cotton, which isn’t the best because it doesn’t hold its shape or provide much joint relief.

-The bottom of the bed helps your cat get in, although there is no entry point around the bolstered sides, making it slightly more complicated.
-The bottom is slip-resistant so it doesn’t easily slide when your cat tries to enter.
+The bottom of the bed helps your cat get in, though there is no entry point around the bolstered sides, making it slightly more complicated.
+The bottom is slip resistant, so it doesn’t easily slide when your cat tries to enter.
 The mat of the bed is easy to remove and wash.

 As your cat gets older, they have more specific needs.
 Young cats can sleep almost anywhere comfortably, for hours on end.
 Although older cats still happily sleep most of the day away, they can only do it in particular, comfy places if they want to feel spry when they wake up from their catnap.

-It is easiest for them if you provide them a space suited to their needs.
-They are still bound to find awkward places to lie down — for example, across your computer keyboard.
+It is easiest for them if you provide them with a space suited to their needs.
+They are still bound to find awkward places to lie down—for example, across your computer keyboard.
 However, giving them a comfy bed that takes the stress off their old joints for a couple of hours will help keep them happier and healthier for all the years that they still have.